cppp-project/cppp-reiconv/docs/c-api.md

 #### Description

-Canonicalize an encoding name. the `canonical` means the internal name of encoding.
+Canonicalize an encoding name.
+The `canonical` means the internal name of encoding.
 Not the canonical name of IANA.
 We will ignore '-' and '_', and uppercase all characters.

 Segment fault if `name` or `outbuf` is `nullptr`.
-We will not check the length of `outbuf`
+We will not check the length of `outbuf`.

 **This function is not recommended to use.**